When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 To be clear, no Silicon Valley company can even come close to outperforming the human brain as a computer.
 Our youngster, however, believes that Neuralink can boost our brain’s output rate—the speed at which our brain sends impulses to the chip—by “three, maybe six, maybe more orders of magnitude.”

 Some of these claims sound really outrageous.
-In August 2024, Elon Musk said, “Let’s say you could upload your memories, so you wouldn’t lose memories, which would radically alter what it means to be human: We would be something different.
+In August 2024, Elon Musk said the following: “Let’s say you could upload your memories, so you wouldn’t lose memories, which would radically alter what it means to be human: We would be something different.
 A futuristic cyborg of some.
 It’s not that far, it will be ten to fifteen years”.

 However, Musk’s earlier estimate that hundreds of millions of people would have Neuralinks within “the next couple of decades” makes even that prediction about the medical application of Neuralink chips seem downright modest.